Integer, Real, String, Logical, Raw, And Complex

 }

-Another way is to use .into_typed() and match the result to apply an appropriate function depneding on the type.
+Alternatively, you can use .into_typed() and match the result to apply an appropriate function depneding on the type.
 In this case, you need to define two different functions, but this might be useful when the logic is very different for integer values and real values.

 #[savvy]